rackerlabs/support-how-to/README.md

 Create a pull request for your branch.

-After a pull request is made, you are responsible for merging the pull request.
+During the audit phase of the migration, after a pull request is made, you are responsible for merging the pull request.

 Commit any new changes to the branch and merge your pull request once you have completed your edits.